 - 31700 Symplectic Methods of Classical Dynamics

 - 35300 Advanced Statistical Mechanics

 - 38600 Advanced Methods of Data Analysis

 E. Advanced Electives

 This category consists of all Physics Department courses bearing a "40000-level" course number, with the exception of Physics 443, 444, and 499.
-In addition, with the authorization of the student's Ph.D.
-Committee and with Department approval, a course in another department may be designated as a Category E course for an individual student on a case-by-case basis provided that (1) the course is taught at a level comparable to Physics Department "40000-level" courses and (2) the Ph.D.
+In addition, with the approval of the Department and the student's Thesis Committee, a course in another department may be designated as a Category E course for an individual student on a case-by-case basis provided that (1) the course is taught at a level comparable to Physics Department "40000-level" courses and (2) the Ph.D.
 Committee and Department feels that it is in the student's best interest to take this course rather than a Physics Department course.